 How to adjust?
-Move money.
+Roll with the punches and move money.
 You made a plan originally, but now you've got to change it.
-Look for categories that are green where you can cut back and move some money to your overspent category.
+Look for categories that are green where you can cut back and move money to your overspent category.
 That's it.
 No guilt.
-Maybe a lesson learned, sure.
-But no guilt.
+Maybe a lesson learned, sure—but no guilt.

 Sometimes it happens.
 You overspend and you just can't adjust now. (see: Not Perfect above).
 Here's what happens:

-When you overspend with cash, you spent all the money in that category, plus some money from your other categories, so there is a risk of over-drafting your actual bank account.
+When you overspend with cash, you're spending all the money in that category plus some money from your other categories, so there's a risk of over-drafting your actual bank account.
 Because of this, it is important that you hold your budget accountable.
-YNAB does this by subtracting any cash overspending from your To be Budgeted in the following month.
+YNAB does this by subtracting any cash overspending from your Ready to Assign in the following month:

 When you overspend with a credit card, you've racked up some additional debt—though no actual cash has left your budget or accounts.
 To reflect this, uncovered credit overspending becomes a part of your credit card balance at the end of the month.
 You'll see the category that you overspent goes to $0.00 in the following month—but you now have more debt to budget for in your Credit Card Payment Category.

 Cash vs. Credit

 Cash overspending is more urgent in the here-and-now, because you've got less money in hand to adjust and adapt.
 That's why it's red.
 But beware of credit overspending—don't let a little yellow, or the fact that you still have cash in hand, leave you piling up debt.
 Cover your overspending no matter what the color whenever you can!